chenfan95/FedBC/README.md

 # FedBC

-This is the official implementation of "FedBC: Calibrating Global and Local Models via Federated Learning Beyond Consensus"
+This is the official implementation of **_FedBC: Calibrating Global and Local Models via Federated Learning Beyond Consensus_**

 # Requirements
 Python >= 3.6